ChrisbZx/bzx.network_website/collections/_posts/2020-08-13-staking-bzrx.markdown

 This section will display the amount of BZRX that has vested from your wallets vBZRX holdings.
 They are claimable at any time.

-## Course of action forthwith

-There will be a week from the launch of the updated staking module within which staking rewards will be held for later dispersal to ensure all users have time to restake their assets in the new module.
-At the conclusion of the week all collected fees will be dispersed accordingly.

-Previously earned staking rewards will be claimable in the coming week pending the approval of a governance proposal via our [snapshot page.](https://signal.bzx.network/)